DorotheaKal/NLP/README.md

 ## Lab 2 : Speech Recognition with the Kaldi Toolkit

-A word/phoneme recognition system is implemented with [Kaldi](https://kaldi-asr.org/), a framework used for state of the art speech aplications.
+A word/phoneme recognition system is implemented with [Kaldi](https://kaldi-asr.org/), a framework used for state of the art speech applications.

 The features used were the Mel-Frequency Cepstral Coefficients (MFCCs) from 4 speakers (2 male, 2 female), on the USC-TIMIT dataset.
-The MFCCs are computed as a tansformation of the STFT after he Mel Filterbank, desinged to model the logarithmic nature of human sound perception,  is applied.
-A DCT transfrom ensures feature independence.
-More on the mfccs on [this](https://haythamfayek.com/2016/04/21/speech-processing-for-machine-learning.html) blog.
+The MFCCs are computed as a tansformation of the STFT after τhe Mel Filterbank, desinged to model the logarithmic nature of human sound perception,  is applied.
+A final DCT transfrom ensures feature independence.
+More on the MFCCs on [this](https://haythamfayek.com/2016/04/21/speech-processing-for-machine-learning.html) blog.

 For the a priori probabilities we used language models, trained on transcription information.
 The accoustic model is a triphone-based HMM, to include speech context information.
 The final estimation is Bayesian formulated.
 The prior probability for a word W, is given by the language model.
 The likelihood P(X|W) is calculated from the accoustic model (HMM).